etwk/blog/content/lists/books.md

 - [ ] Conversations with Stalin (Milovan Djilas) #history #memoir
 - [ ] In Their Own Words: How Russian Propagandists Reveal Putin’s Intentions (Julia Davis) #Ukrainian-Voices
 - [ ] Endgame 1944: How Stalin Won the War (Jonathan Dimbleby) #history #must
+- [ ] From Cold War to Hot Peace: An American Ambassador in Putin’s Russia (Michael McFaul) #history

 ### Spain
 - [ ] Spain in Our Hearts: Americans in the Spanish Civil War, 1936–1939 #history #fascism #politics #must